 NEWS

-Kate Published in Theatre Topics
+Kate Published in Theatre/Practice

-Kate's most recent article, "De-Roling and Debriefing: Essential Aftercare for Educational Theatre," is now available in Theatre Topics!
-Academic library access is available through the link above.
+Kate's article, "Windows into Revolutionary Recovery: Check-Ins, De-Roling, and Debriefing Practices for Rehearsal and Performance," is now available in Theatre/Practice!
+Access is available through the link above.
 For the manuscript version, click here or scroll down!

-Kate Guest on "Traumaturgy" Podcast
+Kate Guest on "THED Talks" Podcast

-Kate Guest on "5 Minutes to Places" Podcast
+Kate Guest on "Beckett's Babies" Podcast

 ABOUT DR. KATE BUSSELLE